ANGELOANTU7/robot_ik/README.md

 ## About

 This repository contains resources for implementing inverse kinematics (IK) for a robotic system.
 Specifically, it focuses on utilizing Pinocchio, a powerful framework for robot kinematics and dynamics computation.
+The system pertains to a 6-degree-of-freedom (6DoF) robotic arm designed for operations within a 1-meter hemisphere.

 ## URDF